crispinalan/widget-draughts/README.md

 sudo snap remove widget-draughts
 ```

-The snap package has been developed to learn about snapcraft packaging but it is recommended to install "Widget Draughts" from source to get the latest version.
+The snap package has been developed to learn about snapcraft packaging.
 With a snap package the application is distributed (sandboxed) inside a minimal virtual machine.
+However, with this small application building from source is straightforward and provides the latest source.

 ## Versioning